bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, HTML." />
 </p>

-Now the HTML is a little bit different in this case, because instead of the list items just having a picture in it, like what we had for the
+<p>Now the HTML is a little bit different in this case, because instead of
+the list items just having a picture in it, like what we had for the
 <b>jQuery</b> slider, the list items have a div inside of it.
 And the div
 is going to have an h2 and paragraph inside of it to create some content on that slide.
-The actual picture will be in the background of the list item, so that the list item is actually showing the picture as a background image.
+The actual picture will be in the background of the list item, so that the list item is actually showing the picture as a background image.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 363. example, css for the wrapper (217) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">